Atlantic Sturgeon: An Ancient Relic from Prehistoric Times

 Overview and Physical Characteristics

 Fossil records from over a 120 million years ago have preserved the elongated, torpedo-shaped body of a sturgeon from a time when the Earth consisted of only two supercontinents instead of the familiar seven continents we know today.
-Epochs-old sturgeon fossils remarkably the same as today’s Atlantic sturgeon—a living relic from prehistoric times.
+Epochs-old sturgeon fossils are remarkably the same as today’s Atlantic sturgeon—a living relic from prehistoric times.

 The Atlantic sturgeon’s (Acipenser oxyrinchus oxyrinchus) body is covered with five rows of bony plates called scutes, which look like the armor found on certain dinosaur fossils.
 Atlantic sturgeon have long, whisker-like feelers along their mouths and pointed snouts called barbels, which they drag along the bottom to detect potential prey.
 These ancient fish can live up to 70 years, growing to 16 feet long and weighing 800 pounds.